Find answers to your questions about our summer program.

 Throughout the year, we have regular breakfast and lunch presentations for all lawyers on various legal topics to which summers are invited while they are here.
 During the summer, we also have special presentations and training sessions for the summer associates, including:

 • Associate Profiles

 • Pro Bono Overview

 The firm sponsors many social events for summer associates, ranging from informal lunches and dinners with lawyers, to sporting events and cultural activities.
-Our 2018 summer events included cooking classes, walking tours, a theater night, laser tag, private movie screening and a welcome dinner at The Plaza Hotel.
+Recent summer events included cooking classes, walking tours, a theater night, laser tag, private movie screening and a welcome dinner at The Plaza Hotel.

 Summer associates who decide to clerk following graduation and who receive an offer from the firm may defer their offer until they complete their clerkship.
 Class credit is given for up to two years for clerkships at the U.S. federal or state court or Canadian court level.
 Upon arrival at the firm, eligible clerks receive a bonus of $50,000 for a one-year clerkship and $70,000 for a two-year clerkship or two one-year clerkships.